vaperrin98/beautiful-jekyll/index.md

 In terms of gross annual pay, it is not surprising to find that earning more money can help reducing your anxiety, as well as increasing your happiness.
 However, you're not more satisfied with your life if you earn more.

 But what's interesting here, is that how you own your house is a powerful predictor for all 4 scores.
-Homes owned outright, that is, having full possession of your home (meaning you paid all of it directly with your own money, no loan) has a significant influence on your life satisfaction, happiness, worthwhileness and anxiety.
+Having your home owned outright, that is, having full possession of your home (meaning you paid all of it directly with your own money, no loan) has a significant influence on your life satisfaction, happiness, worthwhileness and anxiety.

 To conclude:
 - Your location does define your life satisfaction, worthwhileness, and happiness, but not your anxiety.
 - However, this al
 We can thus answer that life satisfaction can be particularly defined by whether a home was owned outright and by location.

-So to be one of the happiest person of London, you should live in inner London and own your home outright! **Simple, right?**
+So to be one of the happiest person of London, you should live in inner London and own your home outright! ***Simple, right?***

 But let's go a bit further.